elben/timethis/README.markdown

 # What's Next?

-Other features such as dumping outputs to a file is planned.
+Other features such as dumping outputs to a file are planned.
 Or you can fork this project and write it yourself.
 Give me a ping when you do.